mrzool/mrzool.github.io/unix/index.md

 # {{page.title}}

+>*This is the Unix philosophy: Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.*
+>&mdash;<cite>Doug McIlroy</cite>

-As summarized by Eric S. Raymond in [*The Art of Unix Programming*](http://homepage.cs.uri.edu/~thenry/resources/unix_art/index.html) (2003).
-I find that a lot of these principles can be also applied to design and frontend development:
+Below an outline of the Unix philosophy, as summarized by Eric S. Raymond in [*The Art of Unix Programming*](http://homepage.cs.uri.edu/~thenry/resources/unix_art/index.html) (2003).

+I find that a lot of these principles can be seamlessly applied to design and frontend web development.

 ## Rule of Modularity
 Write simple parts connected by clean interfaces.